jfpoilpret/fast-arduino-lib/README.md

 8. External Pin Interrupt support (done)
 9. Real Time Timer support (done)
 10. NRF24L01P support (done)
+11. SIPO shift register support

-11. Analog Input support
+12. Analog Input support (done for single conversion mode)

+13. General-purpose Timer support (will imply RTT implementation refactoring)
-12. Trace support (including PROGMEM strings support)
+14. Trace support (including PROGMEM strings support)
-13. EEPROM support
+15. EEPROM support
-14. Support of bandgap reference
-15. More boards variants support (Leonardo, ATtinyX5)
+16. More boards variants support (Leonardo, ATtinyX5)
-16. ...
+17. ...
 To be determined later, based on my own projects needs

 Some refactoring is also planned, in order to revisit current way to support multiple boards with different capabilities, based on a "traits" approach.
-This "tarit" approach refactoring has started with initial RTT implementation and is almost finished (as of November, 30th 2016); further changes are expected in this direction, normally with only little impact (or none at all) on API, until end 2016.
+This "trait" approach refactoring has started with initial RTT implementation and is almost finished (as of December, 3rd 2016); further changes are expected in this direction, normally with only little impact (or none at all) on API, until end 2016.

-The following features are not in roadmap currently:
+The following features are not in FastArduino roadmap currently:

 - PWM Output support
 - I2C support